-Accounting and tax
+Accounting and tax in 2021

 - Resident companies and individuals settle their tax liabilities either by monthly payments, third party withholdings, or a combination of both;

 - All goods imported into the Kingdom require customs clearance which may only be obtained upon payment of the applicable customs duty.
-If an importer fails to settle the duty, the customs authorities are empowered to sell the goods to recover the due amount;
+If an importer fails to settle the duty, the customs authorities are empowered to sell the goods to recover the due amount.

-- It is important our Clients’ are aware of their personal and corporate tax obligations in their country of residence and domicile; and they will fulfill those obligations annually.
+It is important our Clients are aware of their personal and corporate tax obligations in their country of residence and domicile, and that they fulfill these obligations annually.
 Let us know if you need Healy Consultants’ help to clarify your annual reporting obligations.

 Legal and compliance

 - The levels of paid up share capital requirement varies from US$26,000 to US$8million, depending on business activities and planned investments in the country;

 - Company directors are appointed, replaced, and dismissed by the shareholders.
 The identities of shareholders and directors are on the public register;

 - A Saudi Arabia LLC must transfer 10% of net profits each year to a legal reserve until such a reserve reaches 50% of the paid-up share capital;